Clinton-Davis/chow/README.md

 ## Features

-**Key Features:**
+- **Registration:**

-- Registortion: anyone can registor to use Chow.
-The email, username and password is required.
+  Anyone can register to use Chow.
+The email, username and password are required.

+- **Password Encryption:**
-- Password Encryption: users passwords are secure as they are never sorted in the data base, We use a python libary called [Bcrypt](https://bcrypt-generator.com/) to encrypt the password.
+  Users passwords are secure as they are not sorted in the database, We use a python library called [Bcrypt](https://bcrypt-generator.com/) to encrypt the password.
 We store only the encrypted password.
-Even if the data base is hacked the password can not be stolen.
+Even if the database gets hacked, the password can not be stolen.

-- No Duplicate users.
+- **No Duplicate users:**
   We use the email address to check users login, as emails by nature are unique.

-- Dynamic login/logout menu items.
-In the navigation header and footer the menu item login and logout changes dynamicly if a user is logged in, or logout.
+- **Dynamic login/logout menu items:**
+  In the navigation header and footer the menu item login and logout changes dynamically if a user is logged in, or out.

-- Footer login.
+- **Footer login:**
   There is a handy login section in the footer.
-That is also dynamicly hidden if user is logged in.
+That is also dynamically hidden if the user is logged in.

+- **User Only CRUD:**

-- Only a logged in user may upload a new recipe.
+  - Only a logged-in user may upload a new recipe.

-- Only the user that has uploeaded the recipe may delete it, this is done in two way.
-By checking to see if the usernam is the same as the uploaser name, and hiding the delete and edit button if not loggin in.
+  - Only the user that has uploaded the recipe may edit or delete it, and this is done by:

-- Contact Us menu item in the footer will open up the users defalut email client with a reloaded email and subject.
+    - By checking to see if the username is the same as the username of the uploader.
+    - Hiding the 'Delete' and 'Edit' button if they don't match.

+* **Category Select Button:**
-* Catogery Selet Button.
-This feature let the user narrow down the list of recipes to choise from.
+  This lets the user narrow down the list of recipes to browse.

-* Search Bar.
+* **Search Bar:**
   We implemented a search bar to help the user pinpoint a recipe they are after.
-This works with the name of recipe in question.
-If there are mulitiple results, a list will be shone.
+This works with the name of the recipe.
+If there are multiple results, a list is shone.
-* Add Recipe.
-A logged in use may add a recipe to Chow *

-Footer login disapears if user is login in
-My Recipes is only avaible if login in, and only appears if user login in can only delete or edit recipes if correct user is loggin can search for name of recipe caps insentive can add recipe can delete recipe can select by catogery/chef/serving/ have the ripple efect to know when user has clicked

-### Features Left to Implement
+### Future Features

+- **A user profile page:** A section that has all the user details
+- **A star rating system:** So if you tried the recipe and liked it you could star rate it to the best-rated recipes would be listed first.
+- **A comments section in the recipes:** A comment section to leave advice or idea to future users.
+- **A users favourite section:** To mark as favours tag so the users may keep a list of all the recipes they enjoyed and want to keep in there profile.
+- **A cloud-based image library:** The user may upload there own images.
+That gets stored in the cloud-based library.
+That optimizes the images and speeds up the loading time.

 ---